 Under CA law if the caregiver fails to comply with the terms of the diversionary grant the District Attorney can request that the criminal charges be reinstated.

-Recently Attorney Ruff was successful in obtaining Parental Diversion in Los Angeles in a felony case of hit and run resulting in death where the DA was insisting on Felony Probation with a year in the County Jail.
+Matthew Ruff is a Top Tier criminal defense lawyer in Torrance California.
 If you or a loved one is facing jail on a felony or misdemeanor charge in Southern California call Matt to discuss your options and strategies to avoid jail and a conviction on your record.
+Matthew is also a Top Tier Torrance DUI Lawyer with 30 years experience fighting charges involving alcohol and drugs.